Azepane

 Azepane is the organic compound with the formula (CH2)6NH.
 It is a colorless liquid.
 A cyclic secondary amine, it is a precursor to several drugs and pesticides.
 It is produced by partial hydrogenolysis of hexamethylene diamine.

 Like many amines, it reacts with carbon dioxide.

+Azepane-containing drugs

+A variety of pharmaceutical drugs contain an azepane ring including bazedoxifene, cetiedil, glisoxepide, mecillinam, nabazenil, setastine, and tolazamide, among others.